Nitrogen trifluoride (NF3) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 Hence greater is the dipole moment of the Molecule more is the polarity of that molecule.

-Let’s take a quick overview of what we learnt about the NF3 molecules in this article.
+Let’s take a quick overview of what we learned about the NF3 molecules in this article.

 - The total valence electron available for the NF3 lewis structure is 26.